Understand math cognition.

 Cognitive mechanisms

-Characterize the cognitive mechanisms underlying the mathematical ability
+Characterize the cognitive mechanisms underlying specific mathematical skills

 • image description